ismet55555/AWS_Solutions_Architect_Notes/README.md

   - Simplify the connectivity between multiple VPCs and also connect to any VPC attached to AWS Transit Gateway with a single VPN connection.
   - Enables you to scale the IPsec VPN throughput with equal-cost multi-path (ECMP) routing support over multiple VPN tunnels
   - A single VPN tunnel still has a maximum throughput of 1.25 Gbps

+- Fargate - Serverless container technology for EMR or ECS
+- Active Directory / SAML
+- How to implement Single-Sign-On SSO?
+- Basics on how to use Gateway API with lambda
+-  POSIX-compliant - works on all kinds of UNIX systems
+- VPN is established over a Virtual Private Gateway.
+- S3 Bucket gateway endpoint?
+- `EC2ThrottledException` - Error when VPC not sufficient ENIs or subnet IPs for Lambda/EC2 to scale